It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

-Some of these events occurred in patients who had no CAD findings and appear to represent the consequences of coronary artery vasospasm.
+Some of these events occurred in patients who had no CAD findings and represented the consequences of coronary artery vasospasm.

 However, among the national reports of serious cardiac events within 1 hour of Sumatriptan administration, almost all patients had predictive risk factors for CAD and the presence of significant underlying factors.

 Cerebral hemorrhage, subarachnoid hemorrhage, cerebrovascular accidents, and other cerebrovascular events have been reported in patients treated with oral or subcutaneous Sumatriptan, and some have resulted in deaths.